 Moreover, we compared also against the radii from Halo EFT calculations with artificially increased or lowered neutron-core scattering lengths.
 The smaller this scattering length, the larger the virtual-state energy becomes, and the deeper we move into the region of applicability.
-For larger scattering lengths (artificially rescaled by factors of up to 10), we found that the data points in the matter-radius-over-charge-radius plot move away from Hongo and Son's universal curves, as expected.
+For larger scattering lengths (artificially rescaled by factors of up to 10), we found that the data points in the matter-radius-over-charge-radius plot move away from the HS universal curves, as expected.
 Nevertheless, the relative deviations for the matter radii stayed below 13~\%, within uncertainty of the standard Halo EFT calculation.
 When decreasing the scattering lengths, the data points move onto the universal curves, as expected.
 At a rescaling of the scattering length by 0.0001 all data points where within the numerical uncertainties of the calculation on the universal prediction.
-Thereby, we have confirmed that Hongo and Son's EFT is a special limit of the standard Halo EFT.
+Thereby, we have confirmed that {the HS scheme} is a special limit of the standard Halo EFT.
 This finding complements the work by Naidon \cite{naidon} who has verified this limit behavior using different assumptions about the interactions.

 It is worth noting that the running coupling of the trimer displays a Landau pole.
 By using the charge or matter radii to renormalize the theory we were able to calculate the pole positions of the investigated nuclei.
-While for \(^{14}\)Be and for \(^{17}\)B the Landau pole sets a high-momentum scale above the high-momentum scale given by the core excitation, it is slightly lower than that scale in the case of \(^{11}\)Li and \(^{19}\)B. However, the primary concern for the application to these nuclei is the rather strong $nc$ interaction which leads to rather low "high-momentum" scales in the Hongo \& Son theory.
+While for \(^{14}\)Be and for \(^{17}\)B the Landau pole sets a high-momentum scale above the high-momentum scale given by the core excitation, it is slightly lower than that scale in the case of \(^{11}\)Li and \(^{19}\)B. However, the primary concern for the application to these nuclei is the rather strong $nc$ interaction which leads to rather low "high-momentum" scales in the {HS scheme}.
 In the case of \(^{6}\)He and \(^{22}\)C, where this theory is a viable candidate, the Landau pole restricts the range of applicability significantly compared to the naive expectation.
 The rather good agreement for the radii in the comparison with standard Halo EFT including $nc$ interactions at leading order for all cases, however, remains to be understood.